gdayori/igniteui-.net-core-workshop/docs/02-Create-API-Returning-JSON/02-03-Get-Data-From-API.md

-# Get data from API
+d# Get data from API

 Request Order data with parameters and check JSON result.